AnonymousPPOPP2019/IA-SPGEMM/README.md

 IA-SPGEMM is a An Input Auto-tuning Sparse General Matrix-Matrix Multiplication on Multicore and Manycore Architure.
 Currently supported co include:

-- SpGEMM algorithms for COO, DIA and ELL sparse storage formats
+- SpGEMM algorithms for COO, DIA and ELL sparse storage format
 - Feature extraction and density representation
 - MatNet (mix CNN and BP)